shimaore/black-metal/agent.coffee.md

 - mode A: if the agent acknowledges the wrap-up (TUI or GUI)
 - mode B: if the agents hangs up or acknowledges the wrap-up (GUI)
 Note: if the agent previously hung-up the wrap-up can only be ack'ed via the GUI.

+### Event: timeout

+The timeout event is triggered when an agent has been in the same state for a predefined delay.

 ### State: logged-out